Helikaon23s/underfit/README.md

 ## Run inference with your LoRA

-### From the dashboard
+### From the dashboard - Currently not working on this version

-Click [Launch] on any checkpoint.
+Currently not working - Click [Launch] on any checkpoint.
 Spins up a private Gradio link.
 Knobs:

 - **LoRA strength <1.0** — blends LoRA with base model.
 A heavily-trained / "memorised" checkpoint often sounds best around 0.6–0.8 — gives you "in the style of" without straight regurgitation.
 - **LoRA interval (skip first step)** — the very first denoising step establishes song structure, so skipping the LoRA here prevents it from regurgitating any song.
 Instead the base model determines the song structure fron the prompt.